Your passion for Yiddish culture makes KlezCalifornia possible

-(Sorry, but donations by businesses are not eligible for the “thank you” gifts below.
+(Donations by businesses are not eligible for the “thank you” gifts below.
 Your tribute message may be included on the Honor Wall, see above.)

-- Mid-2020 offer: Face mask that says “Gevalt!”
+- Face mask that says “Gevalt!”
 Stretchy two-layer mask, one adult size, adjustable ear bands, washable, with a pocket for a filter and one filter.
 Orange lettering on blue.
 The manufacturer donates to a charity one free disposable mask for each one we have purchased. (retail price $20)

 - CD, Gerry Tenney and California Klezmer: A Retrospective.
-Thirty-five years of music from this classic West Coast band, including the authorized Yiddish version of A Hard Day’s Night, and perhaps the only clarinet and mandola duets ever recorded! (retail price $15)
+Thirty-five years of music from this classic West Coast band, including the authorized Yiddish version of A Hard Day’s Night, and perhaps the only clarinet and mandola duets ever recorded! (retail price $15) SORRY, NO LONGER AVAILABLE

 - The Oy Way, by Santa Cruz author Harvey Gotliffe.
 This warm and wonderful 115-page book helps you learn Yiddish expressions while engaging in meditative exercise.
 See theoyway.com. (retail price $15)